History of Vancouver: Chinese immigration

-Political uncertainties rose as Hong Kong headed towards the transfer of the sovereignty of Hong Kong from the United Kingdom to China.
+Political uncertainties rose as Hong Kong headed towards the transfer of sovereignty over Hong Kong from the United Kingdom to China.
 Many wealthy Chinese residents of Hong Kong chose to immigrate to Canada, as it was relatively easier for them to enter the country due to their Commonwealth of Nations connections.
 It was also relatively easier for Hong Kongers to migrate to Canada than to the US, as the latter set fixed quotas for different nationalities, while Canada ran on a "points" system, allowing immigrants to arrive if they have desirable factors such as graduate degrees, training, funds to start new businesses and language abilities.

 According to statistics compiled by the Canadian Consulate in Hong Kong, from 1991 to 1996, "about 30,000 Hong Kongers emigrated every year to Canada, comprising over half of all Hong Kong emigration and about 20% of the total number of immigrants to Canada."
 The great majority of these people settled in the Toronto and Vancouver areas, as there are well-established Chinese communities in those cities.
-After the Handover, there was a sharp decline in immigration numbers. since 1997, there has been a steady influx of Chinese from China, Singapore and other locales of the Chinese diaspora.
+After the Handover, there was a sharp decline in immigration numbers.
+Since 1997, there has been a steady influx of Chinese from China, Singapore and other locales of the Chinese diaspora.